cirosantilli/linux-cheat/posix/index.md

 ##shell utilities

-utilities that should be available to the shell such as programs in path or shell builtins
+Utilities that should be available to the shell

-examples:
+( either as programs in path or shell builtins, this is not specified ).

+Examples:

 - cd
 - ls
 - cat
 - mkdir
+- c99 and fortr77: compiler interfaces for C99 and fortran77!

 and tons of others which most people never heard of